 Chell is a scientist gifted with the ability to solve complex puzzles.
-While she puts this to use in order to navigate the Aperture Science Enrichment Center in Portal, her problem-solving and critical thinking skills could also be put to use as an electrical engineering technician.
+While she puts this to use in order to navigate the Aperture Science Enrichment Center in Portal, her problem-solving and critical thinking skills could also be put to use as an electronics technician.
 As an added bonus, her ability to teleport using her portal gun would make her particularly agile around a work site.

 The Player from Minecraft